Developing a Covid-19 testing strategy with local, national and global impact

 This is what we have used most in our hospitals.
 In the early days of our response, we used a combination of symptom identification and testing to help us to diagnose Covid-19 in individual patients and guide us on where they would be best cared for in our hospitals.

-As we move into the next phase of our Covid-19 response, we’re reviewing all of our clinical pathways to determine how we can best resume our wider services – planned and urgent and emergency – while keeping everyone as safe as possible.
+As part of the next phase of our Covid-19 response, we’re reviewing all of our clinical pathways to determine how we can best resume our wider services – planned and urgent and emergency – while keeping everyone as safe as possible.
 We need to protect patients who definitely do not have coronavirus from becoming infected (Covid-protected pathways) and to minimise risk when we don’t know whether or not patients are infected (Covid-risk-managed pathways).
-We will, of course, also need to continue to care for patients who are definitely positive for coronavirus in single rooms or in ‘cohorted’ wards.
+We will, of course, also need to continue to care for patients who are definitely positive for coronavirus in single rooms or in ‘cohorted’ wards if necessary.
 A comprehensive and regular testing programme is essential to making this work.
 We’re already testing all inpatients on admission and regularly testing patients who are receiving on-going treatment, such as renal dialysis or chemotherapy.
-We are now working up a process for testing patients before they come into hospital for when we resume planned surgery and other procedures in order to ensure we are able to protect some areas of our hospitals from Covid-19 completely.
+We are now working up a process for testing patients before they come into hospital for planned surgery and other procedures in order to ensure we are able to protect some areas of our hospitals from Covid-19 completely.

 Developing rapid PCR tests

 We always aim to identify what’s causing our patients to be unwell as early as possible.
 An early diagnosis allows us to get each of our patients onto the best possible treatment as quickly as possible.
 It also gives us greater clarity on what is going on, allowing us to offer clear options to each individual.
 This helps us make decisions together, ensuring everyone can play a part in developing their own care plans wherever possible.